11. South Water Street

 NOTICE OF COVID-19 PRECAUTIONS

-The following is the list of procedures and precautions all lawyers and litigants are requested to follow until August 1, 2020.
+The following is the list of procedures and precautions all lawyers and litigants are requested to follow until further notice.
 Please note, these procedures are subject to change depending upon adoption of Local Rules for COVID-19 precautions, Orders of the Supreme Court, or other modifications required by circumstances.

-- Jury Trials: All scheduled Jury Trials scheduled prior to August 1, 2020 are to be continued.
-Attorneys in these cases are requested to schedule a phone conference with the Court to select new pre-trial and trial dates;
+- Jury Trials: All scheduled Jury Trials scheduled prior to April 1, 2021 are continued.
+Attorneys in these cases are requested to schedule a phone conference with the Court to select new pre-trial and trial dates.
+Jury trials set after April 1, 2021 remain set subject to future review for COVID-19 purposes;

 - Hand Washing: Lawyers and litigants must wash or sanitize their hands immediately upon entering the Court House.
 All persons must cover their mouths when coughing, sneezing or yawning;